Being a Leader at U of T

 Leading people is a significant milestone in person’s career.
 It’s a rich experience, but also a challenging one.

 Leadership at U of T

 Leadership starts with self.
 Everyone in every role at the University can be a leader – it’s a set of behaviours, not just a title.
 It’s about accountability, self-awareness and continuous learning.
 How can you lead others if you can’t lead yourself?

-People leadership means leading yourself AND coaching, nurturing and developing your team’s talent.
-People Leaders are authentic, make their employees feel valued and are aware of the impact of their own behaviours on others.
+For those who aspire to people leadership, it means leading yourself, coaching, nurturing and developing your team’s talent.
+People leaders are authentic, make their employees feel valued and are aware of the impact of their own behaviours on others.
 Most importantly, they create inclusive workplaces, where everyone feels they have a voice.

 For those who aspire to strategic higher education leadership, it means self and people leadership AND combines strategic thinking, planning, as well as a more sophisticated level of relationship skills (e.g. negotiating, influencing, etc.), along with deep knowledge of the higher education sector.